mrporterphysics/mrporterphysics.github.io/Daily Plan/20252026/Daily Slides/RPAgendas202526.md

 1. Fill out index card:
     1. Name
-    2. Phone number to reach your parents/guardians if you sleep through the AP Exam
+    2. Phone number to reach your parents/guardians if you sleep through the Regents
     3. Favorite Candy
     4. Favorite Emoji
     5. Emoji the describes your current mood
 2. Fill out Paper Quesionnaire

----

-# Lab Grouping Game

-- There are 14 of you, two groups of 4, two groups of 3
-- Based on your cards get into ***LOGICAL*** groups of 4 (or 3)
-- Check **whole class** answer with Mr. Porter
-    - 4 Chances to Check
-- Reorganize if necessary

-(Yes this is the game Connections)

 ---